Sienci-Labs/Resources/longmill/lm-assembly/lm-y-axis-gantries.md

 ![](/_images/_longmill/_assembly/_yaxis_gantries/lm_yaxis_p17.JPG "Take note of the direction of the motor cable bundle."){.aligncenter .size-medium}

 Use the four M5-nylock nuts to secure the plate-side of the M5 bolts.
 This requires a size 4 Allen key and the 8mm wrench.
-If it’s easier, start by finger-tightening all four nuts to keep everything in place before using the pliers to finish tightening.
+If it's easier, start by finger-tightening all four nuts to keep everything in place before using the pliers to finish tightening.

 ![](/_images/_longmill/_assembly/_yaxis_gantries/lm_yaxis_p18.JPG){.aligncenter .size-medium}